 Activate yeast in water

-4. The cold cubed butter should be kept in the refrigerator for the moment.
+3. Have Mix (4) butter ready.
+The melted butter should be cooled and the cold cubed butter should be kept in the refrigerator for the moment.

 1. I use a standing mixer, my KitchenAid.
 A hand held mixer will not be powerful enough to work this dough.

-11. If the dough feels at all tight when you pull on it to stretch it, with the machine running, add 1 Tablespoon of water.
+9. If the dough feels at all tight when you pull on it to stretch, with the machine running, add 1 Tablespoon of water.
 Let the machine run for 1 minute and work in more water the same way if required.
 You want an elastic dough that gives you an easy stretch.
 The texture of the final dough should look similar to the image below.

 Let the dough rise